 Salieri, Mozart's old rival, who was astonished upon hearing the young

 Liszt play at a private house.
-This prompted Salier's offer to freely
+This prompted Salieri's offer to freely

 leave to stay in Vienna.
 Liszt at this time also studied piano under

 Carl Czerny - Beethoven's esteemed pupil.
-This lasted only eighteen
+This, however, only lasted eighteen

 and many performances generated amazement and praise for the young

 Liszt by audiences, musicians and Kings.
 They were especially impressed